i4Ds/Karabo-Pipeline/doc/src/main_features/imaging_backend_selection.rst

   - ``invert`` uses the RASCIL adapter path.
   - ``restore`` is currently pass-through (identity).

-- WSClean remains a standalone backend and is not selected via ``get_imager``.
+- ``ImagingBackend.WSCLEAN``:
+  - ``invert`` uses the WSClean dirty imaging path and returns dirty + PSF.
+  - ``restore`` runs WSClean cleaning through the common backend interface.
+  - Direct WSClean classes remain available for compatibility and custom commands, but emit a warning.
+Prefer ``get_imager(ImagingBackend.WSCLEAN)``.

 When to use each backend
 ------------------------
 - Use ``sdp`` for current and preferred imaging workflows.
+- Use ``wsclean`` when you want WSClean imaging through the common backend API.
 - Use ``rascil`` only for legacy compatibility or result comparison.
-- Use WSClean only through its dedicated integration path.

 Migration guidance
 ------------------